 St. Johns County has developed a Citizen Participation Plan (CPP) to guide the public process of developing the Annual Action Plan.
 Citizen participation was encouraged and solicited in the planning process through advertisements in the local newspaper and on the County website, followed by a 30-day review and comment period.
-The CPP required no less than two public hearings to gather citizen
+The CPP required no less than two public hearings to gather citizen input on housing and community development programs funded by the CDBG program.
+The County sought public participation and input as outlined in the CPP and as follows:

-- Held public hearings in association with the Board of County Commissioners regularly scheduled meetings. - Held five (5) public hearings during the planning process.
+- Held public hearings with the Board of County Commissioners, regularly scheduled meetings. - Held six (6) workshops and community meetings during the planning process.
 The schedule of these meetings was published in the local newspaper and posted on the County website. - An electronic survey was created to gather citizen and stakeholder input to help determine what programs/projects should be funded.
 The survey was published on the County website, and notice of the survey was published in the local newspaper.
-Paper copies of the survey were available at various County locations and during community meetings. - Staff met with stakeholders and community members and attended local meetings to educate citizens on the planning process and to encourage citizen participation and input.
+Paper copies of the survey were available at various County locations and during community meetings.

+• Staff met with stakeholders and community members and attended local meetings to educate citizens on the planning process and to encourage citizen participation and input.

-A draft copy of the Annual Action Plan was made available to the public for a 30-day review and comment period.
-It was introduced during an advertised public hearing.
+A draft copy of the AAP was introduced during an advertised public hearing and made available to the public for a 30-day review and comment period.